A Community Celebration, Built Together

 Join the Parade

-Be part of the biggest Día de los Muertos Parade in Central Texas!
+Be part of one of the biggest Día de los Muertos celebrations in Central Texas.
 On Saturday, November 1st, 2025, Downtown Waco will come alive as we honor loved ones and celebrate life with music, dance, and community spirit.
-The parade begins at 4pm and features cash prizes for the top entries across three categories: Best General Entries, Best Non-Profits, and Best Student Organizations.
-Winners will be chosen through a mix of judges’ votes and community votes.
-Early bird registration ends September 14th, with the final deadline on October 19th.
-Don’t miss your chance to march, perform, or showcase your creativity in this unforgettable celebration.
+The parade begins at 4 p.m. and features colorful floats, costumes, and performances that bring our city together in this unforgettable celebration.

 Become a Sponsor